Make-School-Courses/DS-2.2-Deep-Learning/Lessons/KerasforLargeDatasets.md

 ### Learning Objectives
 - Learn how to handle datasets that will not fit into memory and use them for Keras training
-- What is fit generator
+- What is fit generator and predict generator
-- What is predict generator
+- What is Transfer Learning

 ## Train a deep learning model on a large dataset